apache/spark/TESTING.rst

     :alt: Run/Debug tests

-The configuration for kubernetes is stored in your "Airflow" source directory in ".build/.kube/config" file and this is where KUBECONFIG env should point to.
+The configuration for Kubernetes is stored in your "Airflow" source directory in ".build/.kube/config" file and this is where KUBECONFIG env should point to.

 You can iterate with tests while you are in the virtualenv.
-All the tests requiring kubernetes cluster are in "kubernetes_tests" folder.
+All the tests requiring Kubernetes cluster are in "kubernetes_tests" folder.
 You can add extra ``pytest`` parameters then (for example ``-s`` will print output generated test logs and print statements to the terminal immediately.